tauren/tax-scenarios-lean/docs/stories/story-1.2-asset-management.md

 * **Change Log:**
     * Initial Draft - May 31, 2025 - Sarah (PO)
     * Updated with Visual Reference - May 31, 2025 - Sarah (PO)
-    * Implementation Complete - March 19, 2024 - Claude (Dev Agent)
+    * Implementation Complete - May 31, 2025 - Claude (Dev Agent)